-- liquidated or closed out by an offsetting transaction at fair value at any time at the Fund's initiative; - (d) the UCITS must subject its OTC derivatives to reliable and verifiable valuation on a daily basis and ensure that it has appropriate systems, controls and processes in place to achieve this.
-The valuation arrangements and procedures must be adequate and proportionate to the nature and complexity of the OTC derivative concerned and shall be adequately documented; and - (e) reliable and verifiable valuation shall be understood as a reference to a valuation, by the UCITS, corresponding to fair value which does not rely on market quotations by the counterparty and which fulfils the following criteria: - (i) the basis for the valuation is either a reliable up-to-date market value of the instrument, or, if such value is not available, a pricing model using an adequate recognised methodology; - (ii) verification of the valuation is carried out by one of the following: - (A) an appropriate third party which is independent from the counterparty of the OTC-derivative, at an adequate frequency and in such a way that the UCITS is able to check it; - (B) a unit within the UCITS which is independent from the department in charge of managing the assets and which is adequately equipped for such purpose. - 5.
-Risk exposure to an OTC derivative counterparty may be reduced where the counterparty will provide the Fund with collateral.
-The Fund may disregard the counterparty risk in circumstances where the value of the collateral, valued at market price and taking into account appropriate discounts, exceeds the value of the amount exposed to risk at any given time. - 6.
-Collateral received must at all times meet with the following criteria outlined in the Central Bank Rules: - 7. (i) Liquidity - (ii) Valuation - (iii) Issuer credit quality - (iv) Correlation - (v) Diversification (asset concentration) - (vi) Immediately available - (vii) Non-cash collateral cannot be sold, pledged or re-invested. - (viii) Cash collateral may not be invested other than in the following: - 8. deposits with Relevant Institutions;- high quality government bonds;-reverse purchase agreements provided the transactions are with credit institutions subject to prudential supervision and the UCITS is able to recall at any time the full amount of cash on an accrued basis;-short term money market funds as defined in the EMSA Guidelines on a Common Definition of European Money Market Funds (ref CESR/10-049)
+- (b) verification of the valuation is carried out by one of the following: - (i) an appropriate third party which is independent from the counterparty of the OTC-derivative, at an adequate frequency and in such a way that the UCITS is able to check it; - (ii) a unit within the UCITS which is independent from the department in charge of managing the assets and which is adequately equipped for such purpose. - 5.
+Risk exposure to an OTC derivative counterparty may be reduced where the counterparty will provide the UCITS with collateral.
+The UCITS may disregard the counterparty risk in circumstances where the value of the collateral, valued at market price and taking into account appropriate discounts, exceeds the value of the amount exposed to risk at any given time.

+Collateral received must at all times meet with the following criteria outlined in the Central Bank Rules:

+- (i) Liquidity;

+- (ii) Valuation;

+- (iii) Issuer credit quality;

+- (iv) Correlation;

+- (v) Diversification (asset concentration); and

+- (vi) Immediately available.

+- (vii) Non-cash collateral cannot be sold pledged or re-invested.

+- (viii) Cash collateral may not be invested other than in the following:

+- (a) deposits with Relevant Institutions;

+- (b) high-quality government bonds;

+- (c) reverse repurchase agreements provided the transactions are with credit institutions subject to prudential supervision and the UCITS is able to recall at any time the full amount of cash on an accrued basis;

+- (d) short-term money market funds as defined in the ESMA Guidelines on a Common Definition of European Money Market Funds (ref CESR/10-049).

-9. Collateral passed to an OTC derivative counterparty by or on behalf of a Fund must be taken into account in calculating exposure of the Fund to counterparty risk as referred to in Regulation 70(1)(c) of the Regulations.
-Collateral passed may be taken into account on a net basis only if the Fund is able to legally enforce netting arrangements with this counterparty.
+Collateral passed to an OTC derivative counterparty by or on behalf of a UCITS must be taken into account in calculating exposure of the UCITS to counterparty risk as referred to in Regulation 70(1)(c) of the Regulations.
+Collateral passed may be taken into account on a net basis only if the UCITS is able to legally enforce netting arrangements with this counterparty.

-Global exposure; Calculation of issuer concentration risk and counterparty exposure risk
+Calculation of issuer concentration risk and counterparty exposure risk